ashvisualtheme/file-integrity-scanner/README.md

 1. Navigate to **Website Settings > Plugins**.
 2. Find the **File Integrity Plugin** and click the actions arrow.
 3. You have two powerful actions:
-    * **⚡ Run File Integrity Scan:** Instantly execute a full, on-demand scan.
+    * **⚡ Run Manual Scan:** Instantly execute a full, on-demand scan.
 This is ideal after major updates or when suspicious activity is suspected.
-    * **🗑️ Clear Hash Cache:** Deletes all cached baseline JSON files.
-Use this to force the plugin to download the absolute newest baselines from the GitHub repository on the next scan.
+    * **🗑️ Clear Integrity Cache:** Deletes all cached baseline JSON files.
+While the plugin **automatically removes outdated cache files** after software upgrades, this manual action is useful if you suspect the cache is corrupt or want to force a fresh download for all items on the next scan.

 ---